SE4AIResearch/AntiCopyPaster_Python_Fall2023/README.md

 ### Metric Categories

-AntiCopyPaster analyzes code fragments by considering four main categories of heuristics:
+AntiCopyPasterPython analyzes code fragments by considering four main categories of heuristics:

 * Keywords: The number and/or frequency of Java language keywords (ex. `class`, `static`, `void`, etc.) in a fragment.
 * Coupling: The number and/or frequency of references made by the fragment to variables defined outside the fragment.